Careers at Urban

 One of Urban’s core values is this: We are committed to reflection, evaluation, evolution and innovation as means to improve teaching and learning.
-Faculty and staff have abundant opportunities to deepen their repertoires and expand their practices both in regular collaborative work with colleagues and in conferences, workshops and programs, both in the Bay Area and around the world.
+Faculty and staff have abundant opportunities to deepen and expand their practices both in regular collaborative work with colleagues and in conferences, workshops and programs, both in the Bay Area and around the world.
 Opportunities include but are not limited to:

 - All-faculty professional development days

-- Summer curriculum and technology grants
+- Summer curriculum grants

 - Funds for staff career and skills development